 My broadband is down, what should I do?

 There are several diagnostic checks that can be carried out prior to reporting this to us/your Broadband Provider.
-They will help us with diagnosing and then fixing the problem.
+They will help Focus Group with diagnosing and then fixing the problem.
 These checks include a re-boot of the router (turning the power off, leaving the device off for 10 mins and then turning it back on again), replacing the micro-filter and plugging a phone into the line and checking for a dial tone.

 How do I find out the number of my line?

 Pick up the phone to make a call as normal then dial 17070.
 You will hear an automated voice reading out the phone number to you.

 How can I check if it's my equipment or the line?

 Make sure you are plugging your handset into the main master socket and not an extension socket.
 If you have a spare handset replace the existing phone with another phone that you know is working.
 If you testing your own router then we would recommend swapping your router for a different one that you know is working if you have one available.

 Can I have a specific time for an engineer rather than AM or PM?

 Yes weekend and other out of hours appointments are often available depending on resource and availability on the area.
 Additional charges apply too.

 Can I pay extra for my fault to be fixed quicker?